JASDtubz/Bedrock-Edition-Map-Art-Maker/README.md

 Join discord [link](https://discord.gg/MuHPVWFRsk) for help and to suggest more features!

 There is also a browser version which is still in progress of being made at this [link](https://jasdtubz.github.io/Bedrock-Edition-Map-Art-Maker/html/).

+Note that all version notes are to the JavaFX version.

 ## Version 0
 ### November 6, 2021